Your Guide To Finding The Best Rain Jackets In Australia

 Weight: 270 g

-• An adjustable hood with a stiffened peak that can zip into the collar
+• An adjustable hood with a stiffened peak that can stow away into the collar

 • The cuffs have a velcro adjustment to increase waterproofness